Layvin Kurzawa: Boavista

+Persib Bandung

+On 25 January 2026, Kurzawa signed for Indonesian club Persib Bandung.
+Kurzawa chose 3 as his squad number.
+He made his debut on 11 February in the first leg of the AFC Champions League Two round of 16 tie against Thai club Ratchaburi.

 International career

 Kurzawa was born to a Guadeloupean father, and a Polish mother, and was approached to play for the Poland national team.

 He was a French youth international and has earned caps with the under-19 team.
 On 14 October 2014, during the final leg of the 2015 UEFA European Under-21 Championship qualification play-offs against Sweden, Kurzawa celebrated a goal for France by mocking the Swedish players with a salute.
 Shortly after, Sweden scored a goal and won the game 4–1, thus eliminating France from the 2015 UEFA European Under-21 Championship.
+Afterwards the Swedish players celebrated their victory by saluting, in direct reference to Kurzawa's celebration earlier.

 On 14 November 2014, he made his full international debut, replacing Lucas Digne for the last 20 minutes of a 1–1 friendly draw with Albania in Rennes.
 Four days later, he made his first start, in a 1–0 friendly win over Sweden in Marseille, being substituted later on for Digne.

 Kurzawa scored his first international goal on 1 September 2016, concluding a 3–1 friendly win over Italy at the Stadio San Nicola in Bari.